s2t2/twitter-outrage/README.md

 git remote add heroku-app https://git.heroku.com/moral-outrage.git
 ```

-We want to deploy only what's in the "src/client" directory to that server, so we need to use "subtree" in our deployment command.
+We want to deploy only what's in the "src/client" directory to that server, so we need to [use "subtree" in our deployment command](https://stackoverflow.com/questions/7539382/how-can-i-deploy-push-only-a-subdirectory-of-my-git-repo-to-heroku).
 Push / deploy the client app codebase to the app server, as necessary:

 ```sh
 git subtree push --prefix src/client heroku-app master
 ```

-> NOTE, this will also run the "build" script, including database migrations and seeding the database with tweets (see the "package.json" file)
+> NOTE, this will also run the "build" script (see the "src/client/package.json" file)

-Start a worker process (a.k.a. "dyno") to run the api server.
+Start a worker process (a.k.a. "dyno") to run the app server.
 See the "Procfile".

 Checking logs: